alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 Note, Docker Swarm is included the above for historical reasons, its usage is waning.

 The major cloud service providers offer their own abstracted versions of Kubernetes.
-I am learning CLI based Kubernetes as I find it is usually helpful to understand what is going on beneath the hood with complex systems.
+We are started with operating Kubernetes using the command line as it is usually helpful to understand what is going on beneath the hood with complex systems.

 ## Example
 [Checkout the end result in GitHub](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/b64dd9477306d4e4379bc8bc7e5c7652638dc306)